Eid Around the World: Unique Traditions from 5 Countries

 The end of auspicious Ramadan month and the beginning of Eid Al Fitr (the feast of breaking fast) is just few days away.
 The crescent moon on the day of Eid marks the end of the holy month of Ramadan and confirms the start of Eid Al Fitr celebrations.
 And the predictions have already begun when the Eid Al Fitr 2018 will fall in respective countries.

 However, the festive aura felt throughout the holy month of Ramadan attains top excitement level on the beginning day of Eid Al Fitr.
 Muslims dress up in new clothes all over the world and exchange gifts, visit families, and of course enjoy the gastronomical delights.
-Besides the usual celebrations, every country has an unique Eid tradition and we have rounded up all for you.
+Besides the usual celebrations, every country has a unique Eid tradition and we have rounded up all for you.

 Unique Eid Festive Traditions from Around the World

 In Turkey, Eid Al Fitr is also known as Seker Bayram which means the Sugar Feast.
-The country has a tradition of referring all nationally celebrated festival as “bayram”.
+The country has a tradition of referring to all nationally celebrated festivals as “bayram”.
 The revels of Eid Bayram are mixed with nationwide traditions.
 Turkish usually address one another with “Bayraminiz mübarek olsun” (“May your Bayram be blessed”)or “Bayraminiz kutlu olsun” (“May your Bayram be blessed”).
 Mutlu Bayramlar (“Happy Bayram”) is also another statement for rejoicing in the festivities.
 Following the prayers and family gatherings, children usually receive a range of Turkish delights.
 The celebrations end with people meeting, greeting, and celebrating the joyous occasion with their near and dear ones.